PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcodes-machine.md

 ## OPCODE ENCODING MACHINE INFORMATION

+Machine-level information specifies how opcodes and their associated fields are encoded into binary machine code.
+This information dictates the exact bit patterns used for instructions, ensuring uniformity and predictability in instruction decoding and execution across various RISC-V processor implementations.
+It forms the foundation for assembler and compiler toolchains to generate executable code targeting RISC-V architectures.

 Format of a line in the table:

 | `RV32I`             | `31:25`    | `24:20`  | `19:15`  | `14:12` | `11:7`   | `6:0`     |